On the Aldous-Caputo Spectral Gap Conjecture for Hypergraphs: Introduction

 \subsection{Acknowledgments}

+We thank the anonymous referee for suggesting some improvements to a previous version.
 G.K.~and D.P.~were supported by the Israel Science Foundation, ISF grants 607/21 and 1071/16, respectively.
 D.P.~was also supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 850956).